samjones00/docs/docs/_documentation/Multitenancy.md

 #### Extending UserAuth tables

-In the same way that you can use [Custom UserAuth tables in OrmLiteAuthRepository](/authentication-and-authorization#extending-userauth-tables), you can also extend `OrmLiteAuthRepositoryMultitenancy` to utilize your own custom `UserAuth` tables with extended fields by configured them to use its generic Constructor, e.g:
+In the same way that you can use [Custom UserAuth tables in OrmLiteAuthRepository](/authentication-and-authorization#extending-userauth-tables), you can also extend `OrmLiteAuthRepositoryMultitenancy` to utilize your own custom `UserAuth` tables with extended fields by configuring them to use its generic class, e.g:

 ```csharp
 public class MyUserAuth : UserAuth { .... }